 7. Are PC games less stable?

-- No, this is typical malarkey invented by anti-PC gamers who usually never even tried PC games.
-Multiplatform games are just as stable on PC, if not more stable in some ways.
-Skyrim on consoles gets occasional stutter and frame rate dips, which is a form of stability.
-This doesn't happen on my PC.
-Battlefield 3 and Call of Duty games crash my PS3 (not even just crashed to the Home menu, but actually froze the PS3 which is a new model), while they never crash on my PC.
+- No, this is (or was) typical malarkey invented by anti-PC gamers who usually never even tried PC games.
+Multiplatform games are typically just as stable on PC, if not more stable in some ways.
+Console games often get stutter and frame rate dips, which is a form of stability.
+This doesn’t happen on a PC in good health.
+Console games DO crash, despite console gamers pretending otherwise.
+Sometimes it’s a game issue, other times it is a hardware issue since consoles tend to be short lived, often due to overheating (like gaming laptops).

 8. What about exclusives?

-- Multiplayer is so greatly superior on PC since you get customizable dedicated servers usually, and far better online services than PSN and XBOX Live not to mention they're all free on PC (services like Steam, Ventrilo, TeamSpeak, etc).
-Once you play multiplayer on PC, you'll see the difference and never go back.
+- Multiplayer is so greatly superior on PC since you get customizable dedicated servers included with the games usually (if not then don’t support the game, it is a mockery and scam), and far better online services than PSN and XBOX Live not to mention they’re all free on PC (services like Steam, Discord, Ventrilo, TeamSpeak, or more advanced things like virtual LAN software, and more).
+Once you play multiplayer on PC (and not a console game like Battlefield 1), you’ll see the difference and probably never go back.
 Especially since PC actually has competitive and strategic multiplayer games, which are no longer existent on consoles.
+Not to mention the fact that most console games only support controllers and 30 FPS makes them too laggy for competitive play.

 - You can play console exclusives on PC.
 This is accomplished via emulators, but this is a hit or miss.
 Emulated console games are better than playing on console!
 You get to play at larger resolutions, with higher frame rates, and you can mod the games.
-It takes a few years for the latest console to get emulated well, but it usually happens.
+Want to play The Legend of Zelda: Breath of the Wild?
+You have three choices; play it on either the Nintendo Wii U or Switch at 720p or 1080p respectively and at 10-30 FPS (drops to sub 20 FPS are very common), or you can play it on PC via emulation.
+On PC it can run at 4k 60 FPS if your PC is up to the task (and it is not incredibly demanding of course given the subpar hardware in Nintendo consoles).

 9. What about DLC?